Gaza Jar: Wine

+Resin coating

-Residues of resin – Chemical tests conducted by the Archaeologists on the basis of the jars, revealed that some of them contained black organic matter, which originated in coniferous resin.
+Chemical tests conducted by the archaeologists on the basis of the jars, revealed that some of them contained black organic matter, which originated in coniferous resin.
 Only jars that were used to store wine appear to have been coated with resin, in primary use.

 Secondary use

 The jar appears to have been a by-product of local production on the southern coastal plain.
-Once the contents were purchased (probable wine) the jar was used for storage, heating, transport and even as a habitat for animals.
+Once the contents were consumed, the jar was used for storage, heating, transport and even as a habitat for animals.

+Storage

 There is evidence that fish bones were found inside the conical-type Gaza Jars, apparently, there was a fish axis or canned fish inside.

+Animal-raising

 There are cases of secondary use of animal-raising jars, such as pigeon nests or as a tool intended for spawning fish.
 The jar was also used to store olive oil, sesame oil, wheat, pistachios, beans, sweets and cheese.
 This information is based on research conducted by the researcher Philip Mayerson in ancient sources such as papyrus from the Byzantine period in which the jars of Gaza or Ashkelon are mentioned for their contents.

+Fireplace

-Fireplace or Tabun oven – Between 1993 and 1994, excavations were carried out by Tali Erickson Gini on behalf of the Israel Antiquities Authority in the Nabataean city of Mamshit in the Negev.
+Use as fireplace or tabun oven: Between 1993 and 1994, excavations were carried out by Tali Erickson-Gini on behalf of the Israel Antiquities Authority (IAA) in the Nabataean city of Mamshit (Mampsis) in the Negev.
 The ceramic complex of the site contained pottery for cooking and storage as well as Gaza Jars.
 But beyond the presence of the jars in the daily ceramic complex, heating devices that were made from bases of type 2 Gaza jars were excavated.
 In one of the rooms, about two bases of Gaza Jars with soot on them were found on site.
-The structure ceased to exist after the earthquake that occurred on 19 May 363, and generally operated, as wrote Dr. Tali Erickson-Gini: "from the end of the 3rd century".
+The structure ceased to exist after the earthquake that occurred on 19 May 363, and generally operated, as stated by Dr. Erickson-Gini, "from the end of the 3rd century".